oliverlai55/lightbox-js/README.md

 # Lightbox JS
-Using vanilla JavaScript and Bootstrap gridding system to implement a lightbox feature.
+Using vanilla JavaScript, Font Awesome, and Bootstrap gridding system to implement a lightbox web application.

 ## Purpose
-I am taking this opportunity to create a functional front-end project using only JavaScript for interactive features.
-I am also using Bootstrap 4 for its grid system.
+I am taking this opportunity to create a front-end project using only JavaScript for interactive features.
+I am also using Font Awesome for built in icons and Bootstrap 4 for its grid system.

+## Future Improvements
+I will refactor the codes into object oriented structure.